-Rally Croatia has already gone down in World Rally Championship history on its very first inclusion on the calendar – and not just because of the antics happening on the road section before the final morning!
+Croatia Rally has already gone down in World Rally Championship history after its first two inclusions on the calendar – and not just because of the antics happening on the road section last year before the final morning!

 Above all else, it was the action on the stages that caught the attention.
 A thrilling final stage showdown between Toyota team-mates Sébastien Ogier and Elfyn Evans was decided in Ogier’s favor; but only by a mere 0.6 seconds.